Post-traumatic stress disorder: Anthropology

 Designating the effects of trauma as an affliction of the spirit is common in many non-Western cultures, where idioms such as "soul loss" and "weak heart" indicate a preference to confer suffering to a spirit-body or heart-body diametric.
 These idioms reflect the emphasis that collectivist cultures place on healing trauma through familial, cultural, and religious activities while avoiding the stigma that accompanies a mind-body approach.
 Prescribing PTSD diagnostics within these communities is ineffective and often detrimental.
 For trauma that extends beyond the individual, such as the effects of war, anthropologists believe applying the term "social suffering" or "cultural bereavement" to be more beneficial.

 Every facet of society is affected by conflict; the prolonged exposure to mass violence can lead to a 'continuous suffering' among civilians, soldiers, and bordering countries.
 Entered into the DSM in 1980, clinicians and psychiatrists based the diagnostic criteria for PTSD around American veterans of the Vietnam War.
 Though the DSM gets reviewed and updated regularly, it is unable to fully encompass the disorder due to its Americanization (or Westernization).
 That is, what may be considered characteristics of PTSD in Western society may not directly translate across to other cultures around the world.
 Displaced people of the African country Burundi experienced symptoms of depression and anxiety, though a few symptoms specific to PTSD were noted.

 In a similar review, Sudanese refugees relocated in Uganda were 'concerned with material [effects]' (lack of food, shelter, and healthcare), rather than psychological distress.
 In this case, many refugees did not present symptoms at all, with a minor few developing anxiety and depression.
 War-related stresses and traumas will be ingrained in the individual, however, they will be affected differently from culture to culture, and the "clear-cut" rubric for diagnosing PTSD does not allow for culturally contextual reactions to take place.

+According to Arnaud Dephalese, PTSD are not only a major theme of American cinema but also a key theme for understanding American culture and civilization.